Project

 Batman-adv 2014.4.0 released

-Added by Sven Eckelmann about 9 years ago
+Added by Sven Eckelmann almost 10 years ago

 Jan 05, 2015.
 Today the B.A.T.M.A.N. team releases an updated version of batman-adv: 2014.4.0.
 This release not only brings bugfixes but also addresses a security flaw which - when exploited - allows to crash a remote system running batman-adv.
 All batman-adv versions newer than and including version 2014.0.0 are vulnerable.
 An upgrade is strongly recommended.
 As the kernel module always depends on the Linux kernel it is compiled against, it does not make sense to provide binaries on our website.
 As usual, you will find the signed tarballs in our download section: